nikovett/charging-planner/CONTEXT.md

 **Wallbox** — Python module (`wallbox` on PyPI).
 Scheduling uses `start`/`stop` as `"HHMM"` strings with a days bitmask — weekly recurring format, not per-night.
 Less natural fit.
 API also showing rate limit issues (429) in recent HA reports.

-**Zaptec** — official API (`api.zaptec.com`).
-Scheduling supported on newer chargers.
-Mix of official and reverse-engineered endpoints.
-More complex than Easee.
+**Zaptec** — official well-documented API (`api.zaptec.com`), OAuth2, no reverse engineering needed.
+However scheduling is not a native API concept — the integration model is dynamic current control (`AvailableCurrent` via `/api/installation/{id}/update`) rather than delivering discrete on/off windows.
+Time-based charging would require sending start/stop commands at the right times from an always-on process, which is fundamentally incompatible with the GHA cron architecture. **Not a viable handler for this project.**

 **go-e** — has both a local HTTP API (direct to charger IP) and a cloud API (`{serial}.api.v3.go-e.io`) authenticated with a token from the app.
 Cloud API works from GHA — no local network needed.
 Scheduling API uses key-value pairs set via GET parameters.
 V2 API scheduler format needs investigation to confirm it can express arbitrary time windows cleanly.
 Potential good fit if scheduler keys map well.

-Priority: Easee first, then go-e, then Zaptec, then Wallbox.
+Priority: Easee first, then go-e.
+Zaptec not viable (no native schedule delivery).
+Wallbox low priority (weekly recurring schedule model, poor fit).

 ### SoC-derived required_hours

 Currently `required_hours` is a static config value set conservatively for the worst case.
-The goal is to derive it dynamically at plan-build time from the car's current state of charge and target SoC, read from the charger via OCPP 2.0.1 or 2.1.
+Deriving it dynamically from the car's actual state of charge would make the planner genuinely autonomous — a short commute day with 70% remaining SoC would produce a 1h plan; starting from 20% would produce a 5h plan.

-**Trigger:** Charge Amps LUNA firmware update to OCPP 2.0.1 or 2.1 — these versions provide reliable SoC measurand reporting.
-OCPP 1.6 has a SoC measurand but availability varies by charger/car combination.
+**Why this is unlikely for this project:** This tool sits outside the charger's firmware loop, using cloud APIs.
+SoC data from OCPP 2.0.1/2.1 is communicated internally between the car and charger — charger manufacturers are unlikely to expose it via their external API.
+The alternative would be to pivot to an OCPP server that communicates directly with the charger, but that is not the intention of this project.

-`required_hours` will remain as a config fallback for when the car is not plugged in at plan-build time or SoC data is unavailable.
+`required_hours` will remain a static config value.
+The feature is documented here for completeness but is not on the roadmap.